Guana River - Things to Do

 Hiking and Bicycling

 Miles of hiking trails are located throughout the area; some lead to observation platforms with magnificent marsh views.
-See the Guana River trail map (scroll to see north and south ends) for trail locations.
+See the Guana River Recreation Guide for trail locations.
 Biking is permitted on most named and numbered roads, established trails and fire lines.

 Enjoy spectacular views from atop your horse.
 Horses are permitted on most named and numbered roads, established trails and fire lanes but note, horses are prohibited during archery, muzzleloading gun, general gun, small game and spring turkey seasons.

 Paddlers can explore Lake Ponte Vedra along paddling routes that run both north and south.
 Water levels may affect accessibility.
 Launch from the dam on Lake Ponte Vedra or off A1A at Six Mile Landing (note: November 10-February 10 the landing is closed and boats launched at the dam may not travel more than two miles north).
-Check the regulations summary and map.
+Check the regulations summary brochure for more information.